-Alternative performance measures relating to the income statement
+Alternative performance measures related to the income statement:

+EBITDA

-- EBITDA (Earnings Before Interest, Tax, Depreciation and Amortization): this is an indicator that measures the Company's operating margin before interest, taxes, depreciation, and amortization have been deducted.
-Given that this figure does not include financial and tax costs or the accounting costs that do not involve any cash outflows, it is used by the Management to assess results over the long term and allows these results to be compared with other companies in the real estate sector.
-See Note 2 of this consolidated interim management report.
+'Earnings Before Interest, Tax, Depreciation and Amortisation: an indicator that measures the Group's operating profit before interest, tax, impairment and depreciation.

+As it excludes financial and tax magnitudes, as well as accounting expenses that do not involve cash outflows, it is used by management to evaluate results over time, allowing comparison with other companies in the real estate sector.

-Alternative performance measures relating to the balance sheet
+Alternative performance measures related to the balance sheet: